JetBrains/kotlin/ReadMe.md

         JDK_17="path to JDK 1.7"
         JDK_18="path to JDK 1.8"

+> Note: The JDK 6 for MacOS is not available on Oracle's site.
+You can [download it here](https://support.apple.com/kb/DL1572).

 ## Building

 To build this project, first time you try to build you need to run this: